Madhumitha005/Laptop_Request_Catalog_Item/Project_Design/readme.md

 * *Project Name:* LAPTOP REQUEST CATALOG ITEM
 * *Team ID:* NM2025TMID04453
-* *Date:* 02 NOVEMBER 2025
+* *Date:* 02 November 2025

 ---

 ## 1. Problem-Solution Fit

-This phase defines the direct relationship between the user's problem and the solution we are building.
+This phase defines the direct relationship between the user's problem and the designed solution.

 ### Problem
-University staff and students face significant difficulties in requesting laptops.
-The current manual, email-based processes cause delays, lack transparency, and lead to frequent miscommunication.
+Users (university staff and students) face significant difficulties in requesting laptops for academic or administrative purposes.
+The current manual or email-based processes cause delays, lack transparency, and lead to frequent miscommunication.
 There is no centralized system, resulting in approval bottlenecks, duplicate requests, and inefficient asset tracking.

 ### Solution
 A digital ServiceNow-based Laptop Request Catalog Item provides a structured, automated workflow.
 This solution simplifies the process with an easy-to-use online form, reduces approval delays, and ensures full transparency in request tracking.
+The system effectively meets user needs by connecting them with the right IT resources.

 ### Purpose of the Solution
 * To provide an easy and efficient way for users to request laptops through an online system.